-On July 16-17, 1977 Mic Mead and Rob Parker drove up from San Diego to my apartment in Lone Pine and we headed for Morgan Pass (on Rock Creek) and the Adamson Mine at 12,800 feet in the Morgan Creek drainage above the Union Carbide Pine Creek Tungsten Mine.
+On July 16-17, 1977 Mic Mead and Rob Parker drove up from San Diego to my apartment in Lone Pine and we headed in the John Muir Wilderness for Morgan Pass (on Rock Creek) and the Adamson Mine at 12,800 feet in the Morgan Creek drainage above the Union Carbide Pine Creek Tungsten Mine.

 We left Lone Pine at 6 a.m. and hit the trail on Rock Creek about 8 a.m.
 This was Rob's first backpack and he had a new pack which required some adjusting.
 He did well as we took a leisurely hike to Morgan Pass, then down to Lower Morgan Lake where we ate lunch.